harris-ippp/harris-ippp.github.io/index.md

 It is for anyone who wants to gather, explore, and share raw quantitative data – or work with others who do.
 The course has three goals:

-1. We will first introduce students to the basic tools required to write and share: text editors, the command line, and version control (git).
+1. We will first introduce students to the tools required to write and share code: text editors, the command line, and version control (git).
-2. Students will learn to think algorithmically using self-contained problems in python: to turn a question into a python program.
+2. Students will learn to think algorithmically, translating self-contained questions into python programs.
    We will cover the fundamentals of the language including types, control, functions, input/output, and scripts.
    We will touch on debugging and (time-permitting) computability.
 3. We will then cover tools and recipes for retrieving, cleaning, visualizing, and analyzing data.